Is BYD in South Africa? Everything You Need to Know About BYD’s Explosive Growth

 Entry-Level: BYD Dolphin / Dolphin Surf (BEV)

 Currently the most affordable way to go fully electric in South Africa.
-The “Surf” version has become a cult favorite among city commuters and young professionals.
+The “Surf” version has become a cult favourite among city commuters and young professionals.

 | Specification | Details |